 Wolley is open source, which means that all the documents and files needed for you to manufacture it yourself is accessible by anyone.
 It also enables you to further develop it into something else or something better.
 Don't want it to vacuum clean?
 Why not make it wipe floors instead?

-Hello, I'm Jack Johansson, the creator of Wolley and I have been working with this project on my spare time for more than 3 years now.
+Hello, I'm Jack Johansson, the creator of Wolley and I have been working with this project on my spare time for almost 5 years now.
 During those years the project has grown a lot and is now much bigger than first intended.
 However, the goals are still the same; to create a modular open-source vacuum robot that's easy to build, customize and repair.